Innovative Enhancements

 ALICE: Analysis of Infectious Chronic Endometriosis

 ALICE detects chronic endometritis-causing bacteria and recommends appropriate antibiotics.
-Endometriosis is a condition affecting 30% of infertile patients that is linked to implantation failure and recurrent miscarriages.
+Endometritis is a condition affecting 30% of infertile patients that is linked to implantation failure and recurrent miscarriages.

 EMMA: Endometrial Microbiome Metagenomic Analysis

-EMMA indicates the endometrial microbiome balance.
 EMMA provides information on the proportions of healthy endometrial bacteria, including those linked to higher pregnancy rates.
 It will recommend antibiotic and probiotic treatment, if needed, to restore an optimal microbiome.
-Includes ALICE.
+This is done in conjunction with ALICE.

 Endometrial Image Assessment